mathieuancelin/github-punch-card/readme.md

 https://github-punch-cards.cleverapps.io/?repo=${REPO}&from=${FROM}&to=${TO}
 ```

-where $REPO is `owner/repo` on github, and `FROM/TO` date format is `YYYY-MM-DD`.
+where `REPO` is `owner/repo` on github, and `FROM/TO` date format is `YYYY-MM-DD`.
 You can also provide a `token` query param with a personnal github token to access private repo.

 like